qurator-spk/neat/README.md

 [3.
 Annotation Guidelines](https://github.com/qurator-spk/neat/blob/master/README.md#3-annotation-guidelines)

 ### 1. Introduction
-[neat](https://github.com/qurator-spk/neat) is a simple, browser-based tool for editing and annotating text with named entities to produce labeled data for training/testing/evaluation.
+*neat* is a simple, browser-based tool for editing and annotating text with named entities to produce labeled data for training/testing/evaluation.
 It can be used to add or correct named entity labels and to correct the token text or tokenization (e.g. due to OCR/segmentation errors).

-[neat](https://github.com/qurator-spk/neat) is developed at the [Berlin State Library](https://staatsbibliothek-berlin.de/) for data annotation in the [SoNAR-IDH](https://sonar.fh-potsdam.de/) project and the [QURATOR](https://qurator.ai/) project.
+*neat* is developed at the [Berlin State Library](https://staatsbibliothek-berlin.de/) for data annotation in the [SoNAR-IDH](https://sonar.fh-potsdam.de/) project and the [QURATOR](https://qurator.ai/) project.

 ### 2. User Guide

 #### 2.1 Installation
-[neat](https://github.com/qurator-spk/neat) runs locally as a pure HTML+JavaScript webpage in your web browser.
+*neat* runs locally as a pure HTML+JavaScript webpage in your web browser.
 No additional software needs to be installed, but JavaScript has to be enabled in the browser.

 Clone the repo using ``git clone https://github.com/qurator-spk/neat.git`` or download and extract the [ZIP](https://github.com/qurator-spk/neat/archive/master.zip).
 Make sure you have ``neat.html`` and ``neat.js`` in the same directory and open ``neat.html`` in a browser.
 Any fairly recent browser should work, but only Chrome and Firefox are tested.

 #### 2.2 Data format
 The source data we use for annotation are OCR results in [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) format.
-We provide a [Python tool](https://github.com/qurator-spk/page2tsv) for the transformation of OCR files in [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) into the [TSV format](https://github.com/qurator-spk/neat/blob/master/README.md#22-data-format) used by [neat](https://github.com/qurator-spk/neat).
+We provide a [Python tool](https://github.com/qurator-spk/page2tsv) for the transformation of OCR files in [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) into the [TSV format](https://github.com/qurator-spk/neat/blob/master/README.md#22-data-format) used by *neat*.

-The internal data format used by [neat](https://github.com/qurator-spk/neat) is based on the format used in the [GermEval2014 ](https://sites.google.com/site/germeval2014ner/data) Named Entity Recognition Shared Task.
+The internal data format used by *neat* is based on the format used in the [GermEval2014 ](https://sites.google.com/site/germeval2014ner/data) Named Entity Recognition Shared Task.
 Text is encoded as one token per line, with name spans in the [IOB2](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)) format as tab-separated values:
 * the first column contains either
   * `#` a comment to indicate the source the sentence is taken from, or
   * ``>=1`` the token position within the sentence, or